byuweb/byu_views_card_drupal/README.txt

 INSTALLATION
 ------------

-1. Git clone or Download this module, placing views_card_d7 folder to sites/all/modules
+1. Git clone or Download this module, placing byu_views_card folder to sites/all/modules

 2. Enable Views and Views BYU Card modules.